The Grand Chute Fire and Police Departments have collaborated to bring the “Project Lifesaver”

 program to our community.
 This program is designed to assist emergency personnel with search and rescue efforts for those with cognitive conditions such as Alzheimer’s, autism, Down syndrome, and dementia and are prone to wandering.
 Our agencies have partnered to enhance our ability to effectively respond to and quickly resolve these types of incidents utilizing the training and technology made available through Project Lifesaver.

 Clients enrolled in the program will wear a wrist-watch sized transmitter that emits a “chirp” on a designated radio frequency.
 The transmitter can be tracked regardless of where the person has wandered – be it a densely wooded area, marsh, or building.
 When a loved one goes missing, caregivers notify 911, initiating a response from the Grand Chute Police and Fire Departments to the loved ones last known location.
 From there, both agencies can begin the search utilizing the technology and techniques they have learned.
 While traditional search and rescue can take up to nine hours, Project Lifesaver has significantly reduced that search time to 30 minutes.

-For more information please contact the Project Lifesaver Program Coordinator Firefighter Chris Jape
+For more information please contact the Project Lifesaver Program Coordinator Lieutenant Chris Jape